bluenote-1577/basic_seed_chainer/README.md

 ]``

 where the mean runtimes over all iterations of `k` are output.
 Cumulative chaining times and also recoverability are output.

+## Plotting results

+The results output from basic_seed_chainer can be input into the provided jupyter notebook and visualized.